Course and Exam Description

 AP U.S. Government and Politics curricular requirements:

-- The course provides opportunities to analyze and compare political concepts.
+- The course provides opportunities for students to develop the following skills:

-- Students are provided with an opportunity to engage in a political science research or applied civics project tied to the AP U.S. Government and Politics Curriculum Framework that culminates in a presentation of findings.
+- Students are provided with an opportunity to engage in a political science research or applied civics project tied to the course and exam description that culminates in a presentation of findings.

-- The school ensures that each student has a college-level U.S. government and politics textbook (supplemented when necessary to meet the curricular requirements) as well as access to the required foundational documents and Supreme Court cases for individual use inside and outside of the classroom.
+- The school ensures that each student has a college-level U.S. government and politics textbook as well as access to the required foundational documents and Supreme Court cases (in print or electronic format) for individual use inside and outside of the classroom.
+The textbook is supplemented when necessary to meet the curricular requirements.